nuts-foundation/nuts-workshops/kik-v/1-setup-network.md

     "credentialType": "ValidatedQueryCredential"
 }
 ```
-This must result in a `HTTP status code 204`
+This must result in a `HTTP status code 204` (no content).

+You can look up the DID of the `Authority KIK-V` (the organization, not the SP) in the [Admin UI of the authority node](http://localhost:1303).

 # Setup the endpoints for the data producer

 Now we will setup the endpoints needed to interact with the actual services.

 Go to the [Admin UI of node 3](http://localhost:3303).
 The endpoints are created for the _Service Provider_.
 The first endpoint points to the new service we are going to build which acts as a proxy before the datastation.
 The value depends on the port and path your new service will be hosted at.
-Fill in the proper values where `type` needs to contain the type of the endpoint, f.e. `datastation`, and `URL` needs to contain the value of the valid query enpoint at the data station.
+Fill in the proper values where `type` needs to contain the type of the endpoint (f.e. `datastation`) and `URL` needs to contain the value of the valid query endpoint at the data station.

 The second endpoint is used for the authorization.
-Make sure that the type is called `oauth` and the endpoint points to `http://host.docker.internal:3323/n2n/auth/v1/accesstoken`.
-The host `host.docker.internal` means that docker is calling the localhost of your machine, assuming you are using docker to run the nodes.
+Make sure that the type is called `oauth` and the endpoint points to `http://node-three:1323/n2n/auth/v1/accesstoken`.

 # Setup the service for the data producer